DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 ### Install Duende.IdentityServer.EntityFramework
 IdentityServer's Entity Framework integration is provided by the *Duende.IdentityServer.EntityFramework* NuGet package.
-Run the following command from the *IdentityServer* directory to install it:
+Run the following command from the *src/IdentityServer* directory to install it:

 ```console
 dotnet add package Duende.IdentityServer.EntityFramework